-An IPMC sheet consists of a backbone polymer and a metal coating.
-We have used $Nafion^{TM}$ 117, coated with thin layer of platinum in our experiments.
-Mass transfer and electrostatic simulations are done in three mechanical domains - pure backbone polymer and mixture of polymer and platinum - it comes from the fact that some platinum is diffused into the polymer during coating process.[8]
+An IPMC sheet consists of a polymer host and a metal coating.
+In our experiments, we have used NafionTM 117, coated with a thin layer of platinum.
+Mass transfer and electrostatic simulations are done in three mechanical domains - pure backbone polymer, pure platinum coating, and mixture of polymer and platinum - some platinum tends to diffuse into the polymer during coating process [10].
 Physical properties and dimensions of pure, 2 μm thick platinum coating are considered only when calculating bending.
-That gives us five mechanical domains as shown in Figure 1.
-Most simulations are carried out for an IPMC strip, 2-4cm long, $200\mu m$ thick polymer, including $10\mu m$ thick Pt diffusion region on each side, coated with $2\mu m$ thick platinum, in a cantilever configuration - one end of the strip is fixed.
-Gravitational forces are not considered in any of the simulations.
+That gives us five mechanical domains as shown in Fig. 1.
+Most simulations are carried out for an IPMC strip, $2-4 cm \log$, $200 \mu m$ thick polymer, including 10 μm thick platinum, in a cantilever configuration - one end of the strip is fixed.